mdn/content/files/en-us/web/http/headers/x-robots-tag/index.md

 Specifying indexing rules in a HTTP header is useful for non-HTML documents like images, PDFs, or other media.

 > [!NOTE]
-> Only cooperative robots follow these rules, and a crawler still needs to access the resource to read them (see [Interaction with robots.txt](#interaction_with_robots.txt)).
+> Only cooperative robots follow these rules, and a crawler still needs to access the resource to read headers and meta tags (see [Interaction with robots.txt](#interaction_with_robots.txt)).
 > If you want to prevent bandwidth consumption by crawlers, a restrictive {{Glossary("robots.txt")}} file is more effective than indexing rules as it blocks resources from being crawled entirely.

 <table class="properties">